LiteDevelopers/LiteDevelopers-documentation/Writerside/topics/Join-Argument.md

 text representation, such as creating a reason for a ban command.

 ## Usage
-The `@Join` annotation is applied to a parameter within a command method that should be treated as a concatenated string.
 Here is an example of how to use the `@Join` annotation:

 ```Java
 @Command(name = "ban")